-Rapid rehousing services are located between prevention measures such as tenancy guarantees and eviction protections and services providing accommodation to homeless discussed in the next section of this chapter.
-Rapid rehousing follows a similar philosophy as housing-led and housing first services (see below), in so far that the primary aim of this approach is to move people at risk of becoming homeless directly into stable accommodation, instead of trying to achieve some standard of "housing readiness" beforehand.
-If successful, rapid rehousing can prevent homelessness, or at least keep its duration to a minimum, and thereby prevent the negative effects on health, wellbeing and life chances associated with long-term and reoccurring homelessness (Pleace et al., 2018).
+Rapid rehousing services located between prevention measures such as tenancy guarantees and eviction protections as well as services providing accommodation to the homeless are discussed in this section.
+Rapid rehousing follows a similar philosophy as housing-led and Housing First services (see below), in so far that the primary aim of this approach is to move people at risk of becoming homeless directly into stable accommodation, instead of trying to achieve some standard of "housing readiness" beforehand.
+If successful, rapid rehousing can prevent homelessness, or at least keep its duration to a minimum, and thereby prevent the negative effects on health, well-being and life chances associated with long-term and reoccurring homelessness (Pleace et al., 2018).